pytools4dart/pytools4dart/README.md

 In the absence of value, a default vegetation optical property will be assigned.

+###### Optical property management

+Optical properties are added through the addopt method of the simulation object.
+This function takes as input a list of stringscontaining the following ordered information:

+-type : 'lambertian' or 'vegetation'
+-ident: string for name
+-database: string-path to database
+-modelname: name of opt in database if lambertian :
+    -specular : 0 or 1, 1 if UseSpecular
+if vegetation :
+    -lad : leaf angle distribution - can take the following values :
+        - 0: Uniform
+        - 1: Spherical
+        - 3: Planophil

 ###### Sequencer use

 In order to use the DART SequenceLauncher tool, the "addsequence" method